Mine Health and Safety Grants

 - Education and training related to occupational health hazards and diseases

 Eligible applicants include:

-- State and territorial governments
+- State, county, city, and township governments

-- Public and state controlled institutions of higher education
+- Public/state controlled institutions of higher education

 Estimated number of awards: 56

 States must provide matching funds of at least 20% of the total program costs.